 In compliance with Wyoming statutes and according to accepted professional practice, the Board of Trustees of Uinta County School District Number One has established a policy regarding the administration of medication at school.
 The Board of Trustees in adopting this policy establishes the following:

-* Medications should be administered at home if at all possible.
+*Medications should be administered at home if at all possible.

-*A licensed Medical Practitioner shall give their written instructions to include medication name, dosage, and time of administration for a student to receive prescription medication at school; in addition to the above authorization form.
+*A licensed Medical Practitioner shall give their written instructions to include medication name, dosage and time of administration for a student to receive prescription medication at school; in addition to the above authorization form.

-*The prescription medication must be brought to school in a container properly labeled by a pharmacist or physician.
+*The prescription medication must be brought to school in a container properly labeled by a pharmacist or licensed Medical Practitioner.
 Non-prescription medication must be in the original container.

-* Any medication administered cannot exceed the recommended dosage, time interval, or directions listed on the container (or in accordance with weight-based dosage recommendations)unless specifically ordered in writing by the physician.
+*Any medication administered cannot exceed the recommended dosage, time interval or directions listed on the container (or in accordance with weight-based dosage recommendations)unless specifically ordered, in writing, by a licensed Medical Practitioner.

-* The medication shall be kept in a locked place and records shall be kept on medications administered.
-The records must be signed by the individual who administered the medication must sign the record.
+*The medication shall be kept in a locked place and records shall be kept on medications administered.
+The records must be signed by the individual who administered medication.

-* Medication may only be administered by the school nurse, the building administrator, or a professional staff member specifically designated by the building administrator.
+*Medications may only be administered by the school nurse, the building administrator, or a staff member specifically designated in writing by the building administrator.

-* Any staff member may refuse to administer any medication.
+*Any staff member may refuse to administer medication.